 The Silent Scream (1984)

 The Silent Scream has been called the most important pro-life video in the history of legalized abortion.
-This videos shows through ultrasound an abortion being performed and a child screaming inside the womb.
+This film shows through ultrasound an abortion being committed and the child appearing to scream inside the womb.
 Not rated.

 The Terri Schiavo Story (2009)